-Responsibilities of the Title I, Part A Campus Contact include, but are not limited to, tasks set forth in the charts below (and also listed on the current Title I, Part A Stipend Rubric).
+Responsibilities of the Title I, Part A Campus Contact include, but are not limited to, tasks set forth in the charts below.

 ACTION TITLE I CONTACT'S RESPONSIBILITY TIPS/BEST PRACTICES Attend Attend campus and district Title I meetings, trainings, (including coding trainings), and crate compliance reviews.
 Mark all Title I, Part A deadlines on your Outlook Express calendar and set reminders.
 Complete online coding training to receive security access to HISD Connect.
 You must obtain edit and view access.
 Perform HISD Coding Enter campus Title I, Part A coding in HISD Connect (participation, Parent and Family Engagement, and services).
-Verify that you have access. and Family Engagement, and services).
+Verify that you have access.